symfony/symfony-docs/cookbook/service_container/event_listener.rst

 Another way to listen to events is via an event subscriber.
-An event subscriber can define one or various method that listen to one or various events, and can stablish a priority for each method.
+An event subscriber can define one or various method that listen to one or various events, and can set a priority for each method.
 The following example shows a subscriber that subscribes various methods to the kernel.exception event::

     // src/Acme/DemoBundle/EventListener/AcmeExceptionSubscriber.php